ArchWand/Hotkeys/README.md

 When using `ctrl`+`d`, capital `A`, `B`, and `O` will cause the letters to be red.

 ### easy-menu
-Maps the `insert` key to the menu key/apps key (application key) for easier right clicking.
+Maps the `insert` key to the menu key/apps key (application key) for easier right clicking, and the menu key to `insert` so that applications that use the insert key are still useable.

 ### f2-email
 Pressing `f2`+`1` or `f2`+`2` will paste in an email address.
 This can be changed by going into `f2-email.ahk` and changing the parts that contain my email address (either `robert.zhu@k12.wcsdny.org` or `robert.zhu06@gmail.com`) into your email address.